fairecasoimeme/LiXee-Box/README.md

 ## How to template a new zigbee device

 A template file is a JSON structure which give status and actions to a device type.
 The name of the template file corresponds to the device identification (decimal).
-When a Zigbee device is joining, **LiXee-WebMQTT-Gateway** create an object following the corresponding template with status and actions, binding and configure reporting if it is necessary.
+When a Zigbee device is joining, **LiXee-Gateway** create an object following the corresponding template with status and actions, binding and configure reporting if it is necessary.

 ### Structure
 Here is the structure :